 The role typically deals directly with customers just as they are embarking on their journey.
 The main responsibilities include checking passengers in, weighing and checking in baggage, issuing boarding passes and luggage labels, allocating seat numbers, asking security questions, and answering passenger queries prior to their flight.

 Further duties might involve walking passengers to and from aircraft, arranging facilities for people with disabilities and generally ensuring all passengers are boarding in time for their flights.
+Check-in officers may have additional duties at the boarding gate which might involve a final check of boarding passes and passports before passengers may get onto the aircraft.

 If you enjoy working directly with customers, have good communication skills and a professional approach, a role as a passenger check-in officer could be a good option for you.